ctava-msft/red-teaming-agent/README.md

 ## 📝 License

-This project is for internal use at Humana.
+This project is for internal use.
 Ensure compliance with your organization's policies.

 ## 🤝 Contributing

-For questions or contributions, please contact the AI Security team.
+For questions or contributions, please contact your AI Security team.

 ## ⚠️ Important Notes